nafizjiwa/REACT-QUICK-REFERENCE/README.md

 initialState initializes the value of the state at first render <br />
 stateSetter - sets the state <br />

-Use State setter callback function when our next value depends on our previous value.
+Use a State setter callback function when our next value depends on our previous value.

     setProfile((prev)=> (                 ------ these brackets tells JavaScript that our curly brackets
-                                                        ----- refer to a new object to be returned {...prev,                         ------ ..., the spread operator copies the previous state
+                                                        ----- refer to a new object to be returned {...prev,                         ------ ... `the spread operator` copies the previous state
                                                         ----- into the new state
-        `[name]`: value}                  ------  overwrites the appropriate key with its updated value ));
+        `[name]`: value}                  ------  overwrites the appropriate KEY with its updated VALUE ));

-This is the Computed Property.
+This is the Computed Property [name]. <br />
 Name allows us to use the string value stored by the name variable as a property key.
+So value = key

         [name]: value